TatianaTylosky/solving-and-preventing-merge-conflicts/guide.md

 ***Github is NOT smart enough to know which version you want.***

 <a name="prevention"></a>
-##Prevention by using Best Practices
+##Prevention by Best Practices

 <a name="pullrequests"></a>
 ### How to make good pull requests

 1. Communicate with others and let them know what you are working on.

-2. Fork repository to your personal github
+2. Fork the repository to your personal github.

 3. Use git clone and copy paste the SSH URL.
-Notice you are cloning whatever branch you are currently on in github.
-Default is master which is good.
+You will clone the master branch by defauly.
   For example, <code>git clone git@github.com:TatianaTylosky/amaze-curric.git</code>

-4. Create new branch and name somewhat appropriately.
+4. Create a new branch and name it appropriately.
    For example, <code>git checkout -B tati-edits</code>

-5. Make edits/update to this new branch you have created locally. **NOTE: If you need to make changes to file name you need to make sure all other pull request have been merge.**
+5. Locally make edits to this new branch.
+   **NOTE: If you need to make changes to file name you need to make sure all other pull request have been merge.**

 6. Do <code>git status</code> in order to see the file you have changed.
 Then use <code>git add name-of-edited-file</code> to the files you modified.
-Then do <code>git commit -m "Fix Typo"</code>.
+Then do <code>git commit -m "Informative commit message"</code>.

 7. Push your new branch with the changes to your personal github.
 For ex <code>git push origin tati-edits</code>

-8. Go to your github to your forked repository and click the green compare and pull request button.
+8. Go to your github to your personal forked repository and click the green compare and pull request button.

 9. Compare <code>base fork: Thinkful-Ed/curric..base: preview</code> to <code>head fork: Tatianatylosky..base: master</code>